guoxuesong/pikebox/README.md

 * we need a class to count words, wc -w style, this is original idea
 * we think, may be, we need count c-string as a word, for example: "a word", this is idea A
-* we improve the wc -c idea, count on feed, improve the performance, this is idea B
+* we improve the wc -c idea, count in feed(), improve the performance, this is idea B
 * we think the idea A is slow and useless, we want to withdraw the idea A

 We handle the changes this way: